dano/aioprocessing/README.rst

         loop.close()

-The aioprocessing objects can be used just like their multiprocessing equivalents, as they are in ``func`` above, but they can also be seamlessly used inside of ``asyncio`` coroutines, without ever blocking the event loop.
+The aioprocessing objects can be used just like their multiprocessing equivalents - as they are in ``func`` above - but they can also be seamlessly used inside of ``asyncio`` coroutines, without ever blocking the event loop.

 How does it work?